Neurodevelopmental Pathway Bassetlaw (NPB)

-On this page you will see information on Bassetlaw neurodevelopment assessments for young people including referrals, pathway details, who is involved and how long the process will take.
+On this page you will see information about the neurodevelopment assessment process for young people in Bassetlaw, including referrals, pathway details and who may be involved.

 How can I get a referral?

-Schools support children with additional needs through an ‘assess, plan, do and review’ graduated response which means that early years services and schools will lead on the request for assessment, not GPs.
+Schools support children with additional needs through an ‘assess, plan, do and review’ graduated response process which means that early years services and schools will lead on the request for assessment - not GPs.

-For more information regarding the Bassetlaw GDA referral process please see the pathway information here.
+For more information regarding the Neurodevelopmental Pathway Bassetlaw (NPB) referral process please see the pathway information here

 What if my child isn't in an early years setting?

-If a child is not in an early years setting or is being educated at home, the Healthy Families practitioner will lead on submitting a request for assessment.
+If a child is not in an early years setting/school or is being educated at home, the Healthy Families practitioner will lead on submitting a request for an assessment.

 For more information, support and guidance: